Resources for Small Businesses and Residents

 Restaurants & Bars, Fitness and Entertainment:

-Our local businesses may not be aware of all of these new rules.
-If you feel comfortable doing so, try sharing the guidance and FAQs with them before making a business reopening complaint and / or filing a STATE LIQUOR AUTHORITY online complaint form.
+Our local businesses may not be aware of all of these rules.
+If you feel comfortable doing so, try sharing the guidance and FAQs with them before making an outdoor dining complaint and/or filing a STATE LIQUOR AUTHORITY online complaint form.

 Retail merchants may vend on the sidewalks within 3 feet of their shops as of right.
 Many offer online ordering and shipping or curbside pickup!